RSVP for the McGill Multiple Mini-Interviews

 What you will need

 A pen or pencil and several sheets of scrap paper.
-No other tools (e.g., calculator), notes or materials are permitted (virtual or other).
+No other tools (e.g., calculator), notes or materials are permitted whether online or other.

-More information on what is and is not permitted during the interview is found in the Non-Disclosure Agreement (DNDA).
+More information on what is and is not permitted during the interview can be found in the Non-Disclosure Agreement (DNDA).

-This event will not be offered for this cycle.
+This event is not being offered for this application cycle.

-If there are any urgent matters that need to be communicated on the day of the interviews, undergrad.dentistry [at] mcgill.ca (send us an email) with URGENT MMI in the subject line.
+If there is an urgent matter that you need to communicate to us on the day of the interviews, undergrad.dentistry [at] mcgill.ca (send us an email) with URGENT MMI in the subject line.

-Any urgent matters that our office needs to communicate to candidates on the day of the interview will be done via this page of our website.
+Any urgent matters that our office needs to communicate to candidates on the day of the interview will be done on this web page.

 Back to top